2-day Road Trip in Southern Sweden

 What is Sweden famous for

-Delighted to be exploring new territory we pointed about everything Swedish we saw or remembered.
+Delighted to finally be exploring new territory we eagerly pointed out everything Swedish we saw or remembered.
 The hundreds of Volvos on the road, the Ikea sign right after the bridge, the Danish-Swedish TV series, “Broen”, where the opening scene takes place at the border in the middle of the Øresund Bridge.
 We talked about Abba songs and spotted a group of roller skiers.
-We followed the coastline and were on our way to the Beach at Skanör.

 Places to visit in Sweden